-all Community Advisory Committees of the Board and conducting consultations with the Community Advisory Committees that expressed interest (either individually with each interested committee or collectively with representatives of all interested committees): February-March 2020

-- Alternative Schools Community Advisory Committee - Black Student Achievement Community Advisory Committee - Community Use of Schools Community Advisory Committee - Early Years Community Advisory Committee - Environmental Sustainability Community Advisory Committee - Equity Policy Community Advisory Committee - ☑ French-as-a-Second-Language Community Advisory Committee - ⊠ Inner City Community Advisory Committee - LGBTQ2S Community Advisory Committee - ☑ Parent Involvement Advisory Committee (PIAC) - Special Education Advisory Committee (SEAC) - ☑ Urban Indigenous Community Advisory Committee
+⊠ Yes nal consultations applicable to this Policy? nistry of Education mandated policy or corporate policy without external ers) Mandator y external consultations will include, at minimum: 1.
+Posting of the working draft Policy on the TDSB website for public feedback (45 days minimum) 2.
+Extending invitations for consultation to: and all Community Advisory Committees of the Board and conducting consultations with the Community Advisory Committees that expressed interest (either individually with each interested committee or collectively with representatives of all interested committees): February-March 2020 ☑ Alternative Schools Community Advisory Committee ☑ Black Student Achievement Community Advisory Committee ☑ Community Use of Schools Community Advisory Committee ☑ Early Years Community Advisory Committee ☑ Environmental Sustainability Community Advisory Committee ☑ Equity Policy Community Advisory Committee ☑ French-as-a-Second-Language Community Advisory Committee ☑ Inner City Community Advisory Committee ☑ LGBTQ2S Community Advisory Committee ☑ Parent Involvement Advisory Committee (PIAC) ☑ Special Education Advisory Committee (SEAC)

+☐ Urban Indigenous Community Advisory Committee

-In addition to mandatory consultations, other external participants and projected dates of consultation(s) include:
+mandatory consultations, other external participants and projected dates

+of consultatio • •

-- School Councils
+School Councils

-- ⊠ Professional Associations and Unions
+Professional Associations and Unions

-- $\Box$ Other:
+Other:

 The following methods will be applied in the external consultations:

-- $\boxtimes$ Public meeting
+\boxtimes Public meeting

-- ⊠ Facilitated focus group
+Facilitated focus group

-- $\boxtimes$ Call for public delegations
+Call for public delegations

-- □ Expert panel discussion
+Expert panel discussion

-- $\boxtimes$ Survey
+Survey

-- ⊠ Posting on the TDSB website
+Posting on the TDSB website

-- ⊠ Other: email correspondence
+Other: email correspondence

+•

-Phase V. COMMITTEE/BOARD APPROVALS
+Phase V. COMN /IITTEE/BOARD APPROVALS

-Following external consultations and revisions, the working draft Policy will be presented to the Governance and Policy Committee on the following date: April 2020
+ternal consultations and revisions, the working draft Policy will be the Governance and Policy Committee on the following date: April 2020

-Following recommendation by the Governance and Policy Committee, the new Policy will be presented to the Board on the following date: May 2020
+ommendation by the Governance and Policy Committee, the new Policy sted to the Board on the following date: May 2020

-Once approved, the new Policy will be added to the TDSB website.
+Once approve ed, the new Policy will be added to the TDSB website.

 Phase VI.
-IMPLEMENTATION
+IMPLE EMENTATION

-Following Board approval, the new Policy will be communicated through:
+Following Boa ard approval, the new Policy will be communicated through:

-- ☑ Posting of the new Policy on the TDSB website through the Policy Coordinator - Sharing with staff through the System Leaders' Bulletin - Informing departments at staff meetings and channeling information to the school principals through respective superintendents - Implementation of a broad communication plan for internal and external audiences, include summary of policy provisions and expected outcomes
+Sharing with Sharing with the new Policy on the TDSB website through the Policy Coordinator th staff through the System Leaders' Bulletin

+departments at staff meetings and channeling information to the school

+☑ Implementation of a broad communication plan for internal and external audiences, principals through respective superintendents include summary of policy provisions and expected outcomes